johnmcclumpha/RustPlaguedMurderers/readme.md

 If no skins are defined for a piece of attire, it will be added with its default skin.

+_Note: skins will be randomly chosen from the same sets for both Murderers and Scarecrows:_

 _example:_

 ```